Get started with MapTiler

 Workflows described in this documentation generally require you to be logged in to a MapTiler account.
 Creating one is fast, free, and with no obligations. 👉 Create a MapTiler account (If the link takes you directly to the Maps page, you’re already logged in.)

-Step 2: Get your API key
+Step 2: Get an API key

 An API key is needed to use, test, and play around with our maps and services.
 Once you have a MapTiler account, go to page API keys and copy your default key to have it handy.
-Remember, this key is for testing only! 👉 Learn how to use and protect your API key
+Remember, this key is for testing only! 👉 Learn how to protect your API key

-Step 4: Select your workflow
+Step 4: Prepare your map

 - Select and use a ready-made map.